Kent Paynter: Winnipeg Jets (1991–1992)

-Ottawa Senators (1992-1994)
+Ottawa Senators (1992–1994)

-Paynter spent a majority of the 1992-93 season with the New Haven Senators of the AHL, scoring seven goals and 24 points in 48 games.
-He appeared in his first game with Ottawa on January 19, earning no points in a 5–2 loss to the Quebec Nordiques.
+Paynter spent a majority of the 1992–93 season with the New Haven Senators of the AHL, scoring seven goals and 24 points in 48 games.
+He was recalled along with forward Blair Atcheynum on January 19 and appeared in his first game with Ottawa that night, earning no points in a 5–2 loss to the Quebec Nordiques.
 On February 9, Paynter earned 12 penalty minutes in an 8–1 loss to the Philadelphia Flyers.
 In six games with Ottawa, Paynter had no points and 20 penalty minutes.
+He also missed three games with Ottawa due to a charley horse.
+He was returned to New Haven on February 11.

-Paynter saw most of his playing time with the PEI Senators of the American Hockey League during the 1993-94 season, scoring six goals and 26 points in 63 games.
-Paynter also played some games with Ottawa.
-On March 5, Paynter recorded his first point with the Senators, an assist, in a 6–1 loss to the Boston Bruins.
+Paynter saw most of his playing time with the Prince Edward Island Senators of the AHL during the 1993–94 season, scoring six goals and 26 points in 63 games.
+He was recalled after the Senators suffered a series of injuries.
+Paynter made his NHL season debut on January 3, 1994, in a 4–1 loss to the Pittsburgh Penguins.
+He was returned to the AHL on January 9 but was recalled again on March 3.
+On March 5, Paynter recorded his first point with the Senators, an assist on Dave McLlwain's second period power play goal, in a 6–1 loss to the Boston Bruins.
 In nine games with Ottawa, Paynter had an assist.
+At the end of the season, Paynter became an unrestricted free agent.

-Milwaukee Admirals (1994-1998)
+Milwaukee Admirals (1994–1998)

-Paynter signed with the Milwaukee Admirals of the IHL for the 1994-95 season.
+Paynter signed with the Milwaukee Admirals of the IHL on a multi-year contract ahead the 1994–95 season in June 1994.
 In 73 games, he scored three goals and 25 points.
 In five playoff games, Paynter had two goals and five points.

-He returned to the club for the 1995-96 season.
+He returned to the club for the 1995–96 season.
 Paynter scored nine goals and 28 points in 79 games, then added two assists in five playoff games for the Admirals.

-Paynter spent a third season with the Admirals during 1996-97 season.
+Paynter signed a new contract with Milwaukee in August 1996 and spent a third season with the Admirals during 1996–97 season.
 In 77 games, he scored 10 goals and 38 points.
 In three playoff games, Paynter had a goal and an assist.

-He began the 1997-98 season in Milwaukee, as Paynter had six assists in 15 games.
-Paynter was then traded to the Indianapolis Ice.
+He began the 1997–98 season in Milwaukee, registering six assists in 15 games.
+On December 11, 1997, Paynter was traded to the Indianapolis Ice with defenceman Len Esau for forward Martin Gendron and defenceman Marc Hussey.

-Indianapolis Ice (1997-1998)
+Indianapolis Ice (1997–1998)

-Paynter finished the 1997-98 season with the Indianapolis Ice.
+Paynter finished the 1997–98 season with the Indianapolis Ice.
 In 37 games, Paynter had three goals and 10 points.
 In five playoff games, he earned an assist.
 Following the season, Paynter announced his retirement.